Some of you have received emails about a business called Impact Mailing Club and want to know outright Is Impact Mailing Club A Scam?

 Did you catch that last part of the sentence that said “participants” are guilty of a misdemeanor?

-So the question is, how is Impact Mailing Club not a cash gifting pyramid scheme, or “gifting club”?
+So the question is, how is Impact Mailing Club not a cash gifting pyramid scheme, or a “gifting club”?

 Therefore, I DO NOT recommend Impact Mailing Club!